yudha-pixel/yudha-pixel/README.md

 ## 🌍 Portfolio Projects

+- **ERPQuick - Coffee Ordering System**: Custom Odoo 18 module to enables customers to order coffee by scanning a QR code at their table
 - **ERPQuick - School Management**: Custom Odoo 18 module for handling students, classes, exams, and scoring
 - **LegaTicket (Odoo 16)**: Online ticketing with poster/event setup and check-in flow